arup-group/cookiecutter-pypackage/CONTRIBUTING.md

 ### Write Documentation

-Cookiecutter PyPackage could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+The PyPackage template could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an [issue](https://github.com/arup-group/cookiecutter-pypackage/issues) or [start a discussion](https://github.com/arup-group/cookiecutter-pypackage/discussions).
+The best way to send feedback is to file an [issue](https://github.com/arup-group/pypackage-template/issues) or [start a discussion](https://github.com/arup-group/pypackage-template/discussions).

 If you are proposing a new feature: